JakobJingleheimer/nodejs-loaders/packages/svelte/README.md

 > `.svelte.ts` and `.svelte.js` files are not supported.
 This loader only supports `.svelte` files.
 > [Svelte documentation](https://svelte.dev/docs/svelte/svelte-js-files) about theses files.

+> [!NOTE]
+> Feature based on [svelte-kit](https://svelte.dev/docs/kit/introduction) isn't supported yet. _if you want to contribute, please open an issue or a pull request_.

 **Alternatives**

 * [`esm-loader-svelte`](https://www.npmjs.com/package/esm-loader-svelte)